Former State Prosecutor

 Fax: (727) 447-1677

-MADD Florida - The Mothers Against Drunk Driving (MADD) stand for activism, victims services, and education.
+MADD Florida - The Mothers Against Drunk Driving, or MADD, is an organization that stands for activism, victims services and education.
 Visit the MADD website for content on preventing driving under the influence.

 Pinellas County - MADD

 2857 Executive Dr. 1st Floor

 Clearwater, FL 33762